Problematy/goodmap/docs/data-source.rst

    <https://phosphoricons.com/>`_ icon by name instead of hosting your own SVG.
    ``{"provider": "url", "value": "..."}`` is the plain string spelled out explicitly.

-   GoodMap turns these into plain URLs when the app starts, so the browser only ever receives finished URLs.
-An entry it cannot make sense of — an unknown ``provider``, a missing ``value`` — is logged as a warning at startup and left out, costing that one pin its icon rather than breaking the map.
+   ``phosphor`` and ``url`` are the providers GoodMap knows; each one's URL is built server-side, so the browser only ever receives finished URLs and a new provider needs no frontend release.
+An entry GoodMap cannot make sense of — an unknown ``provider``, a missing ``value`` — is logged as a warning at startup and left out, costing that one pin its icon rather than breaking the map.

 ``colors``